awsdocs/aws-lambda-developer-guide/doc_source/access-control-identity-based.md

               ],
               "Resource": "arn:aws:iam::*:role/intern-lambda-execution-role"
   ```
-+ `ViewExecutionRolePolicies` – View the AWS\-provided managed policies that are attached to the execution role\.
++ `ViewExecutionRolePolicies` – View the AWS managed policies that are attached to the execution role\.
 This lets you view the function's permissions in the console, but doesn't include permission to view policies that were created by other users in the account\.

   ```
               "Action": [